-Two rooms full of armor of the people there, and all manner of wondrous weapons of theirs, harness and arrows, very strange clothing, beds, and all kinds of wonderful objects of human use.
-They are much more beautiful to behold than things spoken of in fairy tales.
+Two rooms full of armor of the people there, and all manner of wondrous weapons of theirs, harness and darts, very strange clothing, beds, and all kinds of wonderful objects of human use, much more beautiful to behold than things spoken of in fairy tales.
 These things were all so precious that they are valued at 100,000 florins.

 All the days of my life I have seen nothing that rejoiced my heart so much as these things, for I saw amongst them wonderful works of art, and I marveled at the subtle genius of men in foreign lands.
 Indeed I know not how to relate all of what I saw there before me.

 The Spanish court historian, Pedro Mártir de Anghiera, also saw the exhibit and was equally blown away.